openstack-archive/stx-docs/doc/source/installation_guide/installation_libvirt_qemu.rst

 Configure Controllers
 *********************

-There are two scripts for creating the controllers: setup_allinone.sh and setup_standard_controller.sh.
-They are operated in the same manner but build different StarlingX cloud configurations.
-Choose wisely.
+There is one scripts for building different StarlingX cloud
+configurations: setup_configuration.sh.

+The scripts takes the cloud configuration with the -c option:

+- simplex
+- duplex
+- controllerstorage
+- dedicatedstorage

-You need an ISO file for the installation, these scripts take a name with the -i option:
+You need an ISO file for the installation, the script takes a file name with the -i option:

 ::

-   $SCRIPTS/setup_allinone.sh -i stx-2018-08-28-93.iso
+   $SCRIPTS/setup_configuration.sh -c <cloud configuration> -i <starlingx iso image>

 And the setup will begin.
 The scripts create one or more VMs and start